YueLiPicasso/intro_ocaml/OCanren_exercises/Gold_Mining/README.md

 1. Given a mining plan in terms of a sequence of mining sites, e.g., [A;A;B;B;A;B], to compute the expectation of this plan.

-1. Given an expectation, compute a mining plan that satisfies it.
+1. Given an expectation, to compute a mining plan that satisfies it.

 ## Reference